While there can be other causes, the message has come on since the onboard computer no longer sees the vehicle battery being charged.

 The smart system was created to get the most battery life and operating time when the vehicle is no longer receiving a charge.

-When the sensor detects a problem, it will shut down nonessential items such as the A/C system.
+When the sensor detects a problem, it will shut down nonessential items such as the air conditioning system.

 - If the voltage is above 13.5 volts, the system is charging and working.

-The reason for this test is a car battery is 12-volts and will not go above this unless it is being charged.
+The reason for this test is a 12-volt car battery will not go above 12-volts unless it is being charged.

 If the car is running and the voltage is around 12-volts or lower, the charging system is not working.

-Keep in mind all vehicles have a different operating voltage, with most roughly at 14-volts DC.
+Keep in mind Chevy and GM vehicles can have different operating voltages, with most roughly at 13.5-14.5 volts DC when running.

-4 Causes and Fixes for a Battery Saver Active (Chevrolet and GM)
+5 Causes and Fixes for a Battery Saver Active (Chevy and GM)

 - Battery Current Sensor